kelvinsilva/jekyll-now/about.md

 ---
 ### Introduction

-A computer systems engineer interested in robotics and computer systems.
+I'm a computer systems engineer interested in robotics and computer science/engineering.
 I have been playing with computers since I was a small child.
 In 2011 I started my career by reading Stephen Prata's C++ Primer Plus 5th edition, and starting my college years in Computer Science and Engineering in 2013.

 Aside from that, I love to go to the gym, as well as learning MMA and Kickboxing.